 (This short paper summarizes the analysis in the first paper.)

-Chileand Mexicoexperienced severe economic crises in the early 1980s, but Chilerecovered much faster than did .
-Using growth accounting and a calibrated dynamic general equilibrium model, we conclude that the crucial determinant of this difference between the two countries was the faster productivity growth in Mexico , rather than higher investment or employment.
+Both Chile and Mexico experienced severe economic crises in the early 1980s, but Chile recovered much faster than did Mexico .
+Using growth accounting and a calibrated dynamic general equilibrium model, we conclude that the crucial determinant of this difference between the two countries was the faster productivity growth in Chile , rather than higher investment or employment.
 Our hypothesis is that this difference in productivity was driven by earlier policy reforms in Chile , the most crucial of which were in banking and bankruptcy procedures.
 We propose a theoretical framework in which government policy affects both the allocation of resources and the composition of firms.
-Chile

 Three of the arguments made by Temin (2008) in his review of Great Depressions of the Twentieth Century are demonstrably wrong: that the treatment of the data in the volume is cursory; that the definition of great depressions is too general and, in particular, groups slow growth experiences in Latin America in the 1980s with far more severe great depressions in Europe in the 1930s; and that the book is an advertisement for the real business cycle methodology.
 Without these three arguments — which are the results of obvious conceptual and arithmetical errors, including copying the wrong column of data from a source — his review says little more than that he does not think it appropriate to apply our dynamic general equilibrium methodology to the study of great depressions, and he does not like the conclusion that we draw: that a successful model of a great depression needs to be able to account for the effects of government policy on productivity.
 (Description of the data and MS Excel file with all of the data.)

 "What Can We Learn from the 1998-2002 Depression in Argentina?"